zephir-lang/zephir-sublime/README.md

 Installation
 ------------
-Depending on your OS copy the Volt directory to any of the following locations:
+Depending on your OS copy the Zephir directory to any of the following locations:

 #### Sublime Text 2